SWE-UniStuttgart/SIMPACK-MoorDyn/README.md

 # SIMPACK-MoorDyn
 ## Introduction
-This code allows coupling MoorDyn to SIMPACK in order to model Floating Offshore Wind Turbine.
-FOWTs 15 MW reference models of WindCrete and Activefloat platforms are used as examples.
+This MATLAB code allows MoorDyn to be coupled to SIMPACK in order to model a floating offshore wind turbine (FOWT).
+The 15-MW FOWT reference models of [WindCrete](https://zenodo.org/record/4322446) and [Activefloat](https://zenodo.org/record/4322585) are used as examples.

 ## Dependencies